Luen/scrape_yotpo_reviews/README.md

 This will install Puppeteer and any other dependencies.

 # Usage
-The main function, yotpoScraper, takes a URL as an argument and returns an array of review data.
+The primary function, yotpoScraper, takes a URL as an argument and returns an array of review data.
 Example usage:

 ```
 const { yotpoScraper } = require('./path_to_script');